Vikhyat-1820/AUDIO-CAPTIONING/README.md

 ## Setting up the code

 To start using the audio captioning, firstly you have to set-up the code.
-Please **note bold** that the code in this repository is tested with Python 3.9.
+Please that the code in this repository is tested with Python 3.9.

 To set-up the code, you have to do the following:

   1. Clone this repository.
-  2. Use either pip to install dependencies
+  2. Use pip to install dependencies ```` pip install requirement.txt ````

 Use the following command to clone this repository at your terminal: